The Creation (Haydn): Libretto

 When Haydn returned to Vienna, he turned this libretto over to Baron Gottfried van Swieten, who led a multifaceted career as diplomat, director of the Imperial Library, amateur musician, and patron of musicians including Mozart and Carl Philipp Emanuel Bach.
 He had already collaborated with Haydn as librettist, editing the text for the oratorio version of The Seven Last Words of Christ, premiered in Vienna in 1786.
 Swieten recast the English libretto of The Creation in a German translation (Die Schöpfung) that Haydn could use to compose.
 He also made suggestions to Haydn regarding the setting of individual numbers.
 The work was published bilingually (1800) and is still performed in both languages.

 For the quotations from the Bible, Swieten chose to adhere very closely to the English King James Version.
 According to Nicholas Temperley, "the German text corresponds to no known German Bible translation.
 Instead, it is so constructed that the word order, syllabification, and stress patterns are as close as possible to the English.
 Haydn and Swieten must have realized that English audiences would not easily accept changes in the hallowed text of their Bible; and there were the formidable precedents of Messiah and Israel in Egypt to bear in mind."

 In the final form of the oratorio, the text is structured as recitative passages of the text of Genesis, often set to minimal accompaniment, interspersed with choral and solo passages setting Swieten's original poetry to music.
 Swieten incorporated excerpts from Psalms for choral movements.

 Haydn lived in this large house, then in the suburbs of Vienna, while composing The Creation.
 It is now a Haydn museum.

 Van Swieten was evidently not a fully fluent speaker of English, and the metrically matched English version of the libretto suffers from awkward phrasing that fails to fit idiomatic English text onto Haydn's music.
 For example, one passage describing the freshly minted Adam's forehead ended up, "The large and arched front sublime/of wisdom deep declares the seat".
-Since publication, numerous attempts at improvement have been made, but many performances in English-speaking countries avoid the problem by performing in the original German.
+Since publication, numerous attempts at improvement have been made, but many performances in English-speaking countries avoid the problem by performing the German version.
 The discussion below quotes the German text as representing van Swieten's best efforts, with fairly literal renderings of the German into English; for the full versions of both texts see the links at the end of this article.